aws-robotics/aws-robomaker-robotics-curriculum/intro-ros-ros2/_modules/mod-1d-details-package.md

 permalink: /modules/1/package-details.html
 ---

-Now that we ran our first node with some code, let's better understand the main elements of a Python ROS package.
+Now that we ran our first node with some code, let's review the main elements of a Python ROS package.

 ## Structure

-`simple_motion` ROS package follows the typical structure of a ROS package, i.e.,
+`simple_motion` is a ROS package which follows the typical structure of a ROS package.

 	simple_motion
 	 |- launch/